 In the Psychedelic Somatic Interactional Psychotherapy (PSIP) model, there are two states of dissociation, state 3 and state 4.
 State 3 occurs when events are overwhelming but there is still a possible external solution available.
 For example, grandma's house is close by and a safe haven from the abuse or neglect that happens at home.
-Hopelessness, depression, heaviness, and sleepiness are some of the symptoms of state 3.
+Hopelessness, depression, and heaviness are some of the symptoms of state 3.
 We go into state 4 when there are no external solutions available.
 The only solution left is not to feel our bodies at all.
 In state 4 we are left feeling numb, blank, spacey, or floaty.
 One might even feel dead inside.

 If things are bad enough at home, dissociation becomes the default state for children.
 And it will continue to be the water they swim in as adults.
 However, thanks to our brain's capacity to adapt and compartmentalize, we can still function with dissociation.
 In fact, we can live much of our lives in dissociation.